 The other day I got really tired after working at my desktop computer so I promised myself to spend the weekend without any gadgets or screens.
 Guess what?
 I couldn't live a full life.
 I had problems paying for my flat, ordering a taxi, getting in touch with friends, making an appointment with my doctor for the next week, reading and simply checking the time.
 I'm not talking about setting alarms or watching a film online.
 I'm quite sure that this list will be more or less the same for many people around the globe.
 Undoubtedly, technology has deeply penetrated into our day-to-day life and has stopped being a luxury, but is rather a necessity now.

-With such a high demand for IT development, there are more and more offices around the world which provide it.
-Both small and big companies are looking for ways of cost-saving and boosting the production speed.
-This is where IT outsourcing services come into play.
+With such a high demand for IT development, there are many companies around the world providing these services.
+Both small and large businesses are seeking ways to reduce costs and accelerate production, and this is where IT outsourcing comes into play.

 A breath of fresh air